RescueSocial/Case_Fixers_Depp_Heard_Influence_Witnesses/README.md

 - <b>1st Amendment and Anti-Abuse issues were filed</b> -- E.g., The issues of abuse from their <b><i>vantage point</b></i> as opinion, rejected jury instructions on <i>types</i> of abuse and <b><i>Amber Heard's purpose of Advocacy with an Opinion Editorial on Public Concern.</i></b>

 It's essential for this to turn into something good - "focus on the future" - which can with review for a long-term benefit.
 Countless organizations and people were impacted.
 Most cases like this are unable to be studied, and this gives that opportunity. <i><b>The truth is a lion to be released</b> and we wish the best for Amber Heard.</i>

-#### “The truth is like a lion.
-You don't have to defend it.
-Let it loose.
-It will defend itself.” ― Saint Augustine

 - <i>Amber Heard did not get a fair case - spin doctoring:</i>
 <br> There were insider threats and witness interference which should have dismissed the case, and unjustly this was spun on origins with us unable to properly respond.